Chameleons

 What do chameleons eat?

-What do chameleons share with other monitors?
+What traits do chameleons have?

 How many chameleons are there?